-The Credit-Relevant ESG Derivation table shows the overall ESG score.
-This score signifies the credit relevance of combined E, S and G issues to the transaction's or program's credit rating.
-The three columns to the left of the overall ESG score summarize the transaction's or program's sub-component ESG scores.
-The box on the far left identifies some of the main ESG issues that are drivers or potential drivers of the transaction's or program's credit rating (corresponding with scores of 3, 4 or 5) and provides a brief explanation for the score.
+The Credit-Relevant ESG Derivation table's far right column is a visualization of the frequency of occurrence of the highest ESG relevance scores across the combined E, S and G categories.
+The three columns to the left of ESG Relevance to Credit Rating three columns to the left of ESG Relevance to Credit Rating summarize rating relevance and impact to credit from ESG issues.
+The box on the far left identifies any ESG Relevance Sub-factor issues that are drivers or potential drivers of the issuer's credit rating (corresponding with scores of 3, 4 or 5) and provides a brief explanation for the relevance score.
+All scores of '4' and '5' are assumed to result in a negative impact unless indicated with a '4' sign for positive impact.

-Classification of ESG issues has been developed from Fitch's sector ratings criteria.
-The General Issues and Sector-Specific Issues draw on the classification standards published by the Sustainability Accounting Standards Board (SASB).
+Classification of ESG issues has been developed from Fitch's sector rating criteria.
+The General Issues and Sector-Specific sector ratings criteria.
+The General Issues and Sector-Specific Issues draw on the classification standards published by the United Nations Principles for Responsible Investing (PRI), the Sustainability Accounting Standards Board (SASB), and the World Bank.